13 Top-Rated Attractions & Things to Do in Salem, OR

-Adjacent to the north end of Riverfront City Park, this children's museum and play space is a true immersion into a creative world.
-This renowned children's museum is designed for kids aged two to 10 years old and features a wide array of interactive and educational exhibits and playscapes.
-Thanks to its fun energy, accompanying adults tend to enjoy their visit, too.
+This children's museum and play space is adjacent to the north end of Riverfront City Park and offers true immersion into a creative world.
+This renowned children's museum is designed for kids aged two to 10 and features various interactive and educational exhibits and playscapes.
+Thanks to its fun energy, accompanying adults also tend to enjoy their visit.

 Different areas at the Children's Museum include a Discovery Campground; a build-your-own Fortopia; and an epic Outdoor Discovery Area featuring a giant, climbable Erector Set Tower.
 Special events at the museum include Summer Block Parties, Science Night for Adults, and various classes and workshops.